 Stunt Car Racer is renowned for its realistic physics and challenging gameplay which see your car flung into the air by the various jumps and cambered corners.
 There are 8 tracks to choose from and a league mode where you race against an opponent on each track, trying to progress through the 4 divisions.

-The Amiga is often not the best system whereas 3D games are concerned, but Stunt Car Racer proves it’s possible and ends up being one of the top Amiga games as a result.
+The Amiga is often not the best system where 3D games are concerned, but Stunt Car Racer proves it’s possible and ends up being a top Amiga game as a result.

 You can even race against a friend on their own via a null modem cable.
-Not only that, Amiga users can link Stunt Car Racer with those who own it on the Atari ST for cross-platform multiplayer!
+Not only that, Amiga users can link Stunt Car Racer with those who own the Atari ST version for cross-platform multiplayer!
+Even more incredible is the C64 version, which rates as one of our best Commodore 64 games.

 Check out our Stunt Car Racer Amiga Review.